Curvature-free linear length bounds on geodesics in closed Riemannian surfaces: Subadditivity of the Critical Levels

-\item Otherwise, one of those subintervals that are contained in $[a_0,r]$ has length $> A$.
-Denote this interval by $[b,c]$, and let $i$ be the greatest index $< m$ such that $a_i \leq b$.
-Then $a_{i+1} \leq b + A < c$, and because the sequence $(a_n)$ cannot take any value in this interval, we must have $a_{i+1} \leq b$, contradicting our choice of $i$. \end{itemize} \end{proof}
+\item Otherwise, one of those subintervals that are contained in $[a_0,r]$ has length greater than $A$.
+Denote this interval by $[b,c]$.
+Since $a_0 \leq b$, we also have $a_1 \leq b + A < c$.
+On the other hand, the sequence $(a_n)$ cannot take any value in $[b,c]$, so we must have $a_1 \leq b$.
+Similarly we can show that $a_2 \leq b$ and so on until $a_m \leq b$.
+However, that would contradict our assumption that $a_m > r$. \end{itemize} \end{proof}

 The combinatorial result above gives rise to a proof of \cref{prop:LinearBoundFirstCriticalLevel}.

 \begin{proof}[Proof of \cref{prop:LinearBoundFirstCriticalLevel}] Fix some positive integer $k$.
 We will prove the bound for geodesics from $p$ to $q$, and then show how it implies the bound for geodesic loops based at $p$.
 The definition of a critical level implies that $\crit(v^0) = \dist{p,q}$.
 Let $L(k) = (k-1)\crit(u) + \dist{p,q}$. \Cref{eq:PontryaginRelation_kSegments1Loop} implies that the sequence $\crit(v^0), \crit(v^1), \crit(v^2), \dotsc$ obeys the condition in \cref{lem:SubadditiveCount} for the constant $A = \crit(u)$.
 Denote the set of values attained by this sequence as $V = \{\crit(v^0), \crit(v^1), \dotsc\}$.
 Consequently, if $L(k) < \sup V$ then applying \cref{lem:SubadditiveCount} to $r = L(k)$ gives the desired bound for geodesics from $p$ to $q$.